 - The Road Safety Authority Ireland have a very good Cycle Safety booklet you can download for free.

-- National Bike Week takes place every year in June with free events open to people of all ages and cycling abilities.
-A complete listing of events taking place throughout the country and important tips on cycling safety can be found by logging on to Bikeweek.ie.
+- National Bike Week takes place every year with free events open to people of all ages and cycling abilities.
+A complete listing of events taking place throughout the country and important tips on cycling safety can be found by logging on to Bikeweek.ie

 - National Highway Traffic Safety Administration (NHTSA) has some good tips on Kids and Bicycle Safety.

-Over to you now.
+Have your say!
 Do you have any other tips on bike safety for kids to add?
-Tell us in the comments below.
+Leave a comment below and let us know – we’d love to hear from you!